Looking for some ideas to promote your training business and services?

 I put some ideas for video marketing when you’re camera shy in a past blog.

 So, there you have it – 17 quick and easy ideas to promote training.
-Pop back for my next blog in a fortnight when I’ll have another batch of marketing ideas for you to try.
+Want more ideas like this?
+Discover 15 more marketing tips here.

 Let me know in the comments below if you use any of the ideas on this list.
 I’d love to hear how you get on.